ansible/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

 All hosts that are in the 'raleigh' group will have the variables defined in these files available to them.
-This can be very useful to keep your variables organized when a single file starts to be too big, or when you want to use :doc:`Ansible Vault<playbooks_vault>` on a part of a group's variables.
+This can be very useful to keep your variables organized when a single file starts to be too big, or when you want to use :ref:`Ansible Vault<playbooks_vault>` on a part of a group's variables.

 Tip: The ``group_vars/`` and ``host_vars/`` directories can exist in